{ this post without the example published here[1] ; I am not sure whether this also applies if you use an inadmissible heuristic }

 However, this complicates the code.
 I now have two cases instead of one:

-- The new cost is less than the old cost because the old cost was \(\infty\), and we need to insert the node into the priority queue.
+- This location wasn’t already in the priority queue.
+The old cost is implicitly \(\infty\), so the new cost is always lower.
+We need to insert the node into the priority queue.
 This is a simpler operation, and it’s more common, so it’s worth separating out.

 if next not in cost_so_far: cost_so_far[next] = cost_so_far[current] + cost(current, next) came_from[next] = current frontier.insert(next, cost_so_far[next]) elif cost_so_far[current] + cost(current, next) < cost_so_far[next]: cost_so_far[next] = cost_so_far[current] + cost(current, next) came_from[next] = current frontier.reprioritize(next, cost_so_far[next])